YeeChuen/YeeChuen/README.md

 🏫 My background:
 - Master of Computer Science from Iowa State University (Thesis in virus mutation prediction)
-- Bachelor of Architecture from Iowa State University
+- Bachelor of Architecture from Iowa State University (Minor in Computer Science)

 ___